thunderbird/webext-docs/theme.rst

 .. role:: code

-The Theme API allows for customization of Thunderbird's visual elements.
+The theme API allows for customization of Thunderbird's visual elements.

 .. rst-class:: api-main-section